adventuremomblog

 It takes about 5-6 hours on average to hike The Narrows and could range anywhere from 4-8 hours.

 This is the most popular option.
-It’s also the hike that we chose to do as a family for time purposes with only 1 day in the park.
+It’s also the hike we chose to do as a family for time purposes with only 1 day in the park.

 This is an out-and-back hike and the beauty of it is that you can turn around at any point to adjust your time.